freqtrade/freqtrade/docs/freqai-spice-rack.md

 # Using the `spice_rack`

+!!!
+Note:
+    `spice_rack` indicators should not be used exclusively for entries and exits, the following example is just a demonstration of syntax. `spice_rack` indicators should **always** be used to support existing strategies).

 The `spice_rack` is aimed at users who do not wish to deal with setting up `FreqAI` confgs, but instead prefer to interact with `FreqAI` similar to a `talib` indicator.
 In this case, the user can instead simply add two keys to their config:

 ```json